-Create an AWZ AZ monitor resource to check whether the specified AZ is usable by using the monitor command.
+Create an AWS AZ monitor resource to check whether the specified AZ is usable by using the monitor command.
+For details, refer to the following:

 -> Understanding AWS AZ monitor resources

 - 1. Click Add in Monitor Resource List. - 2.
 Select the monitor resource type (AWS AZ monitor) from the Type box and enter the monitor resource name (awsazw1) in the Name box.
 Click Next.